vikingeducation/assignment_web_scraper/README.md

 # Dice.com Web Scraper with Nokogiri and Mechanize

 With this application, you can scrape job listings on https://www.dice.com.
-You can pass a query and a location and get back a csv with the job listing title, company, link to posting, location, date of posting, Dice ID, and posting ID of each posting.
+You can pass a query and a location and get back a csv with the job listing title, company, link to posting, location, date of posting, Dice ID, and posting ID.

 ## Getting Started